antmicro/kenning/README.rst

     * GPU memory usage over time,
 * predictions and ground truth to compute quality metrics, i.e. in form of confusion matrix and top-5 accuracy for classification task.

-The ``edge_ai_tester.scenarios.render_report`` renders the report RST file along with plots for metrics for a given JSON file based on selected templates.
+The ``kenning.scenarios.render_report`` renders the report RST file along with plots for metrics for a given JSON file based on selected templates.

 For example, for the file ``./build/google-coral-devboard-tflite-tensorflow.json`` created in :ref:`compilation-and-deployment` the report can be rendered as follows::

-    python -m edge_ai_tester.scenarios.render_report \
+    python -m kenning.scenarios.render_report \
         build/google-coral-devboard-tflite-tensorflow.json \
         "Pet Dataset classification using TFLite-compiled TensorFlow model" \
         docs/source/generated/google-coral-devboard-tpu-tflite-tensorflow-classification.rst \